New York State External Appeal

 For an external appeal to be expedited, the denial must concern an admission, availability of care, continued stay, or health care service for which the patient received emergency services and remains hospitalized; or the patient's physician must attest that the patient has not received the treatment and a 30-day timeframe would seriously jeopardize the patient's life, health, or ability to regain maximum function, or a delay will pose an imminent or serious threat to the patient's health.
 Or the patient is suffering from a health condition that may seriously jeopardize his or her life, health, or ability to regain maximum function, or is undergoing a current course of treatment using a non-formulary drug.
 A patient may request an expedited internal and external appeal at the same time.
 A decision on an expedited external appeal will be made within 72 hours (or 24 hours for a non-formulary drug), even if all of the patient's medical information has not yet been submitted.

-Submit an External Appeal
+Submit (or Add Information to) an External Appeal

 Complete the New York State External Appeal Application online.
+Our External Appeal Application Instructions may help you with your submission.

 To get started visit the secure DFS Portal: